 Consumers are spending less time with radio, newspapers and magazines.
-As detailed in this chart from eMarketer, it’s also evident they’re spending more time online and with mobile — while TV stays flat.
+It’s also evident they’re spending more time online and with mobile — while TV stays flat.

 Does this mean advertisers should move more of their ad spend to online and mobile, while cutting from radio, newspapers and magazines?
 The answer is yes….and no. Here are some things to consider.

 Not everyone uses media similarly.
 Age is a major differentiator for media usage.
 For example, while 76 percent of 18-34 year olds use TV every day, up to 93 percent of people aged 55 and up are watching TV daily.
 And while 64 percent of the younger demographic use a mobile phone daily, only 24 percent of older people can say the same (source: eMarketer).

 But no smart media planner assumes younger people will automatically flock to the “newest” media, while older people are mired in their ways of TV and print.
 In fact, younger people are actually more likely to use magazines daily compared to adults older than 55.

 The impact of the recession is still being felt with many consumers cutting back.
 More than ever it’s important to consider household income levels when targeting any advertising spending.
 Consider the impact of income level on time spent online.
 While research* shows 88 percent of households with incomes over $100,000 use the internet weekly, only 57 percent of those with incomes under $75,000 can say the same.
 Meanwhile, higher income individuals read a median 9.5 magazines a week, while those with incomes under $40,000 look at a median of five.
 Products and services targeting higher income consumers should keep this important factor in mind.